AhsaanPatterson/Elastic-SIEM-Lab/README.md

 6. Under the “About rule” section, give your rule a name and a description (Nmap Scan Detection).
 </br>
 </br>
-7. Set the severity level for the alert, which can help you prioritize alerts based on their importance.
-Keep all the other default settings under “Schedule rule” and click “Continue.”
+7. Assign a severity level to the alert to help prioritize alerts according to their significance.
+Leave all other default settings under “Schedule rule” unchanged and click “Continue.”
 </br>
 </br>
 <img src="https://imgur.com/XV4Vgkz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </br>
 </br>
-8. In the “Actions” section, select the action you want to take when the rule is triggered.
-You can choose to send an email notification, create a Slack message, or trigger a custom webhook.
+8. In the “Actions” section, choose the action you wish to execute when the rule is triggered.
+Options include sending an email notification, creating a Slack message, or initiating a custom webhook.
 </br>
 </br>
 9. Finally, click the “Create and enable rule” button to create the alert.